-It comprises of a new 6.9 hectare development linking the station to the city centre and delivering 700,000 sq ft of mixed-use development including offices, a hotel, retail/ leisure and 350 new homes.
+The masterplan for the 6.9 hectare development links the station to the city centre and delivers 700,000 sq ft of mixed-use development including offices, a hotel, retail/ leisure and 350 new homes.

 Phase 1 of development work was opened on 10 September 2010 by Sir Michael Lyons, Chairman of the English Cities Fund.
 The development comprises of a public square surrounded by 3 new buildings (offices and apartments), a 1,500 multi-storey car park and a new section of the Emerald Ring, the City's inner ring road.

-Work commenced in August 2010 on the new council offices, which was completed in December 2011.
-The building will cater for over 1,000 staff and host the new city library and museum.
-The building will open to the public in October 2012.
+Work commenced in August 2010 on the new council offices, completed in October 2012.
+The building caters for over 1,000 staff and hosts the new city library and museum.
+The building was opened to the public by Sir David Attenborough 2013.

 Phase 3 New Westgate Rail Station

 East Coast secured £7.1m of Government funding, with a £1m contribution from the developers ( English Cities Fund) in November 2011, to build the new Westgate rail station building.